 Mohamad ‘Mo’ Cheikhali, Board Vice President, is an attorney who practices in the fields of administrative law, medical malpractice, personal injury, and immigration law.
 He is a lifelong animal lover, and beaver’s are no exception.
 Mo respects the beaver’s contributions to their ecosystem and wants to be sure they are given what they need to continue their excellent work.

-Dr. Aaron Hall, Board Secretary, works as a Senior Aquatic Biologist at Defenders of Wildlife to protect species in riparian habitats.
+Dr. Aaron Hall, Board Secretary, works as a Senior Aquatic Biologist to protect species in riparian habitats.
 He focuses on beavers as a restoration tool by leveraging their ecosystem engineering skills to create and enhance habitat for many at-risk species including freshwater fishes, amphibians and reptiles, shorebirds, aquatic insects and others.
 Aaron holds a BS and MS in Environmental Science from The Rochester Institute of Technology, and a PhD in Ecology and Evolutionary Biology from The University of Toronto.
 (Photo from https://defenders.org/people/aaron-hall)

 Alison Zak, Founder & Executive Director, studied human-wildlife conflict in graduate school, then worked for 6 years in environmental education before founding HBCF.
 She is particularly intrigued by beaver coexistence work, because few other animals have such an impact on the world around them.
 Alison jokes that beavers filled the monkey-sized hole in her heart as she transitioned away from research on endangered, crop-feeding macaques.
 She now enjoys working with human primates and semi-aquatic rodents alike!
 Alison holds a BA (University of South Florida) and MA (San Diego State University) in Anthropology.
 She is the author of Wild Asana: Animals, Yoga, and Connecting Our Practice to the Natural World.
 (Photo by Christopher Frost)